 When visiting our website, the IP address used to access our website may be logged along with the dates and times of access.
 This information is purely used to analyze trends, administer our website, track user’s movement, and gather broad demographic information for internal use such as statistical assessments and website improvement.
 Most importantly, any recorded IP addresses are not linked to personally identifiable information.

 Other information may be collected as well, which is rather typical of most websites.
 For instance, the source that referred you to our website is generally known.
 Likewise, your duration on our website and your destination when you leave our website can also be tracked.
-Other common data collected includes the type of operating system the computer you are using to access our website has.
+Other common data collected includes the type of operating system and the computer you are using to access our website.
 Similarly, the type of web browser is often noted.
 Again, this is a common data collection and helps ultimately produce a better end-user experience.

 At times, you will be fully aware of the information received, as you are the direct source providing it.
 For instance, you may comment on a blog post, reply to an email (whether broadcast message or autoresponder), provide an email address, complete a survey, requests SMS, or otherwise.
 Likewise, purchases necessarily involve collecting certain information, such as credit card information, Paypal addresses, your physical address for billing and/or shipping, phone number, and so on.
 Refusing to provide some of this information may lead to us being unable to provide you with the products or services you’ve requested.

 A prime example of limited access to our website is where content may be protected by a username and password.
-Whether a username and password is generated by our website or created by you, these will almost always be connected with some other information related to or connected with you.
+Whether a username and password are generated by our website or created by you, these will almost always be connected with some other information related to or connected with you.
 This is true since much content that is protected on the internet is subscription based, often paid for.
 Thus, the username and password must necessarily be tied to your other account data.
 Usernames and passwords, by their very nature, should be kept private.

 Handling of Personal Information